nyalldawson/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 ----------------------------------

-Before you start to work with the print composer, you need to load some raster and vector layers in the |qg| map canvas and adapt their properties to suit your own convenience.
+Before you start to work with the print composer, you need to load some raster and vector layers in the |qg| map canvas and modify their properties to suit your needs.
 After everything is rendered and symbolized to your liking, click the |mActionNewComposer| :sup:`New Print Composer` icon in the toolbar or choose :menuselection:`File --> New Print Composer`.
-You will be prompt to choose a title for the new composer.
+You will be prompted to choose a title for the new composition.
+Enter a descriptive title which you can use to identify this composition.

 Using Print Composer
 --------------------

-Opening the print composer provides you with a blank canvas to which you can add the current |qg| map canvas, text labels, images, legends, scalebars, basic shapes, arrows, attribute tables and HTML frames.
-Figure_composer_1_ shows the initial view of the print composer with an activated |checkbox| :guilabel:`Snap to grid` mode but before any elements are added.
+Initially, opening the print composer provides you with a blank canvas to which you can add the current |qg| map canvas, text labels, images, legends, scalebars, basic shapes, arrows, attribute tables and HTML frames.
+Figure_composer_1_ shows the default view of the print composer before any elements are added.

 .. _Figure_composer_1: